huntertorset/Software-Engineering-Project/Test-Suite-2.md

 Author: Larisa Fossum, Dylan McShane, Hunter Torset

-Name: "   ”
+Name: "Is a chart visible?"

-Purpose: When successful, this test demonstrates that the user can reach the website and see a title, and a mocked up bar chart.
+Purpose: When successful, this test demonstrates that the user can reach the website and see a title, and the bar chart working for one city in one year.

 Precondition: The computer is turned on and has an active connection to a network.
 The Google Chrome Browser is installed on the computer.

 Steps: Open the Google Chrome Browser.
 Open the file titled “FlightData.html”, that is inside the downloaded zip file, in Google Chrome.

-Postcondition: The browser displays a website with a title, and a bar chart mockup with labels.
+Postcondition: The browser displays a website with a title, and a bar chart.
 The website should look like this: